What Else Matters? Friendship

 1966 high school yearbook

 Aristotle is right: who would want to live a life without friends?
 We especially realize that when a friend moves away and most vividly when a friend dies.
-In January of 2017, my friend David McKnight passed away.
+In January 2017, my friend David McKnight passed away.
 A man who already had endured many steep challenges in his life, he had been diagnosed in November with a massive and inoperable brain tumor.
 When the news came about the brain tumor, it seemed to foretell the sad end of a tragic life.
 Was it?
-Let me tell the story of David and of some of his friendships, and you be the judge.
+Let me tell the story of David and of some of his friendships, and you can be the judge.

 Halcyon Days

-David wrote the sports column in our Garinger High School paper, was voted in 1966 the senior guy “Most Likely to Succeed,” and was a finalist for the highly esteemed Morehead Scholarship to UNC – Chapel Hill.
 Perhaps my earliest memory of him is from Miss Mary Balle’s English class, where we read Chaucer, Shakespeare and all the greatest hits of Brit Lit.
-David was always full of energy, unable to repress his bad puns which we all secretly loved.
-Once he somehow turned a class discussion to a question of responsibility about actions just so he could say, “It’s neither my Faulk-ner yours that It happened.”
+David was always full of energy, unable to repress his terrible puns, which we all secretly loved.
+Once he somehow turned a class discussion to a question of responsibility for actions just so he could say, “It’s neither my Faulk-ner yours that It happened.”
 All of us, including Miss Balle, groaned, and then we all laughed.
 The memory makes me smile.

 He and I played tennis matches near his house, at Midwood Park.
-The tennis was fun, but David’s running commentary before, during, and after the match turned the game into struggles both hilarious and grand beyond words: Beowulf vs. Grindel, Rod Laver vs. Ken Rosewall, madness vs. King Lear.
+The tennis was fun, but David’s running commentary before, during, and after the match turned the game into struggles both hilarious and grand beyond words: Beowulf vs. Grindel.
+Rod Laver vs. Ken Rosewall.
+Madness vs. King Lear.

 The Guy Most Likely to Succeed was accepted at prestigious Duke University.
 There he could continue his virtuoso violin, his study of multiple languages, history, journalism and whatever else struck his fancy.
 It looked like a cloudless blue sky.